PanicMike-9/Progress-Log/2026/04-April.md

 14 April - configured vim extension for vs code, got started with OpenGL, like GLFW and GLAD

-16 April - learning OpenGL Hello triangle and working on SFML Conway's game of life
+16 April - learning OpenGL Hello triangle, changed color and working on multiple color triangle